erinysong/git-workshop/README.md

 # USDC Git workshop

 Welcome to USDC's Git workshop repository!
-This workshop aims to teach the following:
+Our goal by the end of the workshop is that participants can:

-- Learning outcome #1
+- Understand the concept of version control.
+Understand Git and GitHub as tools to track and manage version history.
-- Learning outcome #2
+- Comfortably use some of the core features of Git (commits, forking, branches).
-- Learning outcome #3
+- Use GitHub as a collaborative tool to manage project changes and communicate with project teammates.

 Prerequisites for this workshop: